apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

  * Apache Fortress Rest uses the [Apache Fortress Realm](https://github.com/apache/directory-fortress-realm) to provide Java EE authentication, coarse-grained authorization mapping the users and roles back to a given LDAP server.
  * The policy for Apache Fortress Rest is simple.
 Any user with the **fortress-rest-user** role and correct credentials is allowed in.
- * The Fortress Rest interface uses HTTP Basic Auth tokens to send the userid/password.
+ * The Fortress Rest interface requires standard HTTP Basic Auth tokens for the userid/password credentials.
+ * See deployment descriptor, [web.xml](src/main/webapp/WEB-INF/web.xml), for settings.
 ___________________________________________________________________________________
 ## 3. Apache CXF's **SimpleAuthorizingInterceptor**

  This policy enforcement mechanism maps RBAC roles to a given set of services.
 The following table shows what roles map to which (sets of) services:

 | service type      | fortress-rest-super-user | fortress-rest-admin-user | fortress-rest-review-user | fortress-rest-access-user | fortress-rest-deladmin-user | fortress-rest-delreview-user | fortress-rest-delaccess-user | fortress-rest-pwmgr-user | fortress-rest-audit-user | fortress-rest-config-user |
 | ----------------- | ------------------------ | ------------------------ | ------------------------- | ------------------------- | --------------------------- | ---------------------------- | ---------------------------- | ------------------------ | ------------------------ | ------------------------- |